 The MLitt in Mediaeval Studies is an interdisciplinary programme run by the St Andrews Institute of Mediaeval Studies (SAIMS).

-- The programme benefits from a range of expertise from Late Antiquity to the 15th century, and across the mediaeval world from the Middle East and the Mediterranean to the British Isles and Scandinavia.
+- Gives students the opportunity to work closely with colleagues covering a vast range of expertise from Late Antiquity to the 15th century and across the mediaeval world, from the Middle East and the Mediterranean to the British Isles and Scandinavia.

-- Study includes cross-disciplinary and interdisciplinary work in the fields of history, art history, languages and literature.
+- Introduces different theoretical approaches, current debates and the nature of cross-disciplinary and interdisciplinary work in the fields of history, art history, languages and literature.

 The course comprises two semesters of taught modules followed by a three-month focus period for writing a dissertation of not more than 15,000 words.

 Teaching methods include seminars, practicals and fortnightly tutorials, with class sizes ranging from individual supervision up to 12 students.
 The modules are assessed entirely through coursework; the Core Language and Text Skills modules are assessed on a pass/fail basis.